We can define versions on our .NET Core applications, but how to get the version at runtime? There are several ways to do it.

 AssemblyVersion

 Where other assemblies that reference your assembly will look.
-If this number changes, other assemblies have to update their references to your assembly.
+If this number changes, other assemblies must update their references to your assembly.

 AssemblyFileVersion

 Used for deployment.
 You can increase this number for every deployment.
-It is used by setup programs.
+It is used for setup programs.
 Use it to mark assemblies that have the same AssemblyVersion, but are generated from different builds.

 In Windows, it can be viewed in the file properties.